noname72/AgenticPoker/docs/game/game.md

 - `max_rounds (Optional[int])`: Maximum number of rounds to play, or None for unlimited
 - `ante (int)`: Mandatory bet required from all players at start of each hand
 - `session_id (Optional[str])`: Unique identifier for this game session
+- `side_pots`: Optional list of dictionaries tracking side pots when players are all-in

 #### Methods